Sprout-Informatics/sc-cellementary/03-scrna-seq-qc-walkthrough.md

 ## Part 0: Download the Data

 Connect to your VM via SSH and download the filtered feature-barcode matrix:
+**NOTE:** This has already been done for sc-cellementary!
+Proceed to the next section

 ```bash
 # Create a directory structure